 Considering the methods listed above, RPE and RIR are the most widely-used.
 RIR-based RPE makes them mostly equivalent, but keep in mind the studies above that indicate RPE and RIR do not always correlate well.
 They can also have separate nuances and potential drawbacks:

 - RPE: typically higher with higher rep sets and compound sets, may reflect effort vs exertion vs discomfort and is very subjective overall

-- RIR: theoretically objective but practically can be inaccurate, likely more accurate as one approaches failure
+- RIR: theoretically objective but practically can be inaccurate, seemingly more accurate as one approaches failure and gains experience

 Tip: Do not fall into the trap of trying to “force” progression when using an autoregulated approach.
 Remember, if you are beyond the linear progression stage you are not going to seem stronger every single workout.
 If at some point you don’t make any progress for several weeks in a row, and you are not yet an advanced lifter, consider the following problems:

 - lack of consistency

 If none of these are a significant factor then it is likely time to change the training program.
 The one caveat is if you are purposefully in a caloric deficit to lose weight; in this situation it may be more reasonable to set a goal of maintaining your current strength rather than gaining strength.

 There is actually a lot of confusion in the literature regarding what constitutes periodization.
 Almost all would likely agree in a broad sense periodization is considered an approach where training variables are varied over time.
 A very recent review proposes the following universal definition(Kataoka, 2021):

 In this section I will go through the underlying theory of periodization, brief examples, an overview of the literature, and then a summary for clarity.